google/go-cloud/internal/docs/design.md

 Instead, we follow the example of [`database/sql`][] and separate out the implementation-agnostic logic from the interface.
-The implementation-agnostic logic-containg concrete type is the **portable type**.
+The implementation-agnostic logic-containing concrete type is the **portable type**.
 We call the interface the **driver**.
 Visually, it looks like this: